Programme Eligibility

 New Zealand Apprenticeships

-• a sub-degree programme;
+• a sub-degree programme

-• approved by the NZQA;
+• approved by the NZQA

-• approved by the TEC and funded through the Industry Training Fund (ITF); and
+• approved by the TEC and funded through the Industry Training Fund (ITF), and

-• a registered apprenticeship programme as at 1 June 2020, or have otherwise been determined by the TEC to be an eligible programme.
+• a registered apprenticeship programme at 1 June 2020, or have otherwise been determined by the TEC to be an eligible programme.

 Industry training provision (excluding apprenticeships)

-• sub-degree training;
+• sub-degree training

 • not otherwise excluded from eligibility where the TEC has discretion.